NOTE: from 2002-2016 this

 3. Team Work: 30 points

 Teams have an opportunity to moderate a weekly discussion.
 The core assignment: The team project is a web-based, creative product.
 The product is a Web site presenting Web resources related to the topic your team has chosen.
-Teams are made up of four or five members who assist each other with technical elements.
+Teams are made up of four or more members who assist each other with technical elements.
 Other types of projects might also be possible but need to be approved.
-A brief project report will be created by members of the team to summarize and present the project at completion; this will be posted in the Forum for Team Presentations.
+A brief project report will be created by members of the team to summarize and present the project at completion; this will be posted in the Folder for Team Presentations.
 (For projects of types other than the ones described above a longer project report might be necessary; more details on project reports will be given at a later date).
 Each team will also prepare a peer evaluation their team project and feedback for another team's project.
 Creating this project may be done in a variety of web editors, building a Wiki together is also possible.
 It is helpful to see examples of Team projects in the Gallery.

-Project sharing sessions: You will collaborate on this team project throughout the course, using the assigned Team Forum as your meeting place.
-Chat sessions with your team are saved and posted to this Forum.
+Project sharing sessions: You will collaborate on this team project throughout the course, using the assigned Team Folder as your meeting place.
+Chat sessions with your team are saved and posted to this Folder.
 The idea is for everyone to be able to follow the process of the building of these projects.
 Process is emphasized and is at least as important as the resulting product.
 In addition to the Team Project, each Team will also facilitate one of the All-Class Discussions.
 The topic of the team's discussion does not need to relate to the theme or topics covered in the team's web site project.

 Top of Page